 I especially love the vintage, European pickling jars for summer.
 The tint of blue/green gives an ever-so-subtle nod to beach glass and just a perfect hint of color!
 They make the perfect vases for summer greenery or flowers…or look beautiful all on their own!

 Speaking of pickling jars, glass is another favorite element for summer décor!
-I like to use glass décor all year long, but especially in the summertime, I pull out my vintage soda bottles, cloches, glass pitchers, and vintage jars to decorate with.
+I like to use glass décor all year long.
+However, especially in the summertime, I pull out my vintage soda bottles, cloches, glass pitchers, and vintage jars for budget-friendly summer home decorating.

 The vintage soda bottles, rather like the pickling jars, often have a tint of blue or green to them.
 This is a great way to add some subtle summer color while investing in vintage pieces that you can enjoy for years to come.

-Cloches are my favorite way to display simple, coastal items and grouped together, they can really make a big statement in your décor!
+Cloches are my favorite way to display simple, coastal items.
+Grouped together, they can really make a big statement in your décor!
 I styled several of them together in the dining room, along with stacks of ironstone and coral, for a summer display.

-Summer is a time when I tend to remove most (not all) of my brass and stick with glass items that have a lighter feel in a room.
+Summer is a time when I tend to remove most (not all) of my brass and stick with glass items that have a lighter, more airy feel in a room.

 This element will vary greatly depending on your location and lifestyle.
-Living in Florida, there are many summer days that it is literally too hot for the kids to play outdoors…or for this mom to sit out there and supervise them…so we are constantly at the beach or in the pool.
+Living in Florida, there are many summer days that it is literally too hot for the kids to play outdoors…or for this mom to sit out there and supervise them.
+As a result, we are constantly at the beach or in the pool.

 I will add pool towels to the dining buffet (because it is right inside the door from the pool!), along with baskets of sunscreen, sunglasses, and bug spray.
 On days when we will be at home and in the pool most of the day, I’ll add a basket of snacks.

-Honestly…this is nothing about décor and everything to do with the kids not dripping water all over the house…but I do love the décor statement that a stack of cute pool towels makes!
+Honesty, this is nothing about décor and everything to do with the kids not dripping water all over the house.
+However, I do love the décor statement that a stack of cute pool towels makes!
 It calls for easy, laid-back relaxation and poolside lounging.
-Sounds like vacation to me!
+That sounds like vacation to me!

 Sidenote: I absolutely LOVE summer laundry.
 Beach towels and swimwear for days on end!
 You can find our favorite, inexpensive pool towels HERE.